-Deborah Dancy is a multi-media abstract artist, whose paintings, drawings, digital photography and sculptural objects examine and mine abstraction’s potential to move across mediums and materials exploring subtly and confrontation.
-There is an undercurrent of nuance and tension that mark her work, as if something is poised to happen.
-Paintings and drawings are constructed by tangential linear demarcations and erasures; abutting shapes and colors are inserted to provoke and entice, yet disrupt.
+Deborah Dancy is a multi-media abstract artist, whose paintings, drawings, digital photography and sculptural objects examine and mine abstraction’s potential to move across mediums and materials exploring subtlety and confrontation.
+There is an undercurrent of nuance and tension that mark her work, as if something is poised to happen.Dancy’s gestural brushstrokes—what she calls “tangential entanglements” and “linear demarcations”—are characteristic of her engaging, disruptive style.
+Abutting shapes and colors are inserted to provoke and entice, yet disrupt.
 From densely painted fields to minimally suggested forms, Dancy’s work operates in the recognition that moments, meanderings, accidents and process operate best when beautiful and disconcerting are combined.
 Her paintings, sensuous linear gestures glide across the surface until abruptly they collide with the unexpected.
+Dancy embraces the natural ambiguity of abstraction.
+Although her works are inspired by her own emotions and experiences, they also allow viewers to contemplate their own relationships to her work.
+Dancy says, “I make abstract work because I am interested in its ability to operate in a realm in which beauty and tension simultaneously exist without explanation or narrative.”
 In her photography as well as her sculptures, one finds images, cobbled bricolage of detritus, found and fabricated objects, playful yet pointed exist as simultaneously humorous and grotesque.